Forest Bathing

 Forest Bathing Sessions

-In 2025 I will be offering forest bathing in 2 beautiful locations
+In 2025 I will be offering forest bathing in two beautiful locations: